Rancho Mirage, California: 2010

-Of the 6,813 households 10.5% had children under the age of 18 living with them, 52.9% were married couples living together, 5.2% had a female householder with no husband present, and 40.2% were non-families.
-32.3% of households were one person and 19.8% were one person aged 65 or older.
-The average household size was 1.9 and the average family size was 2.4.

-The age distribution was 10.3% under the age of 18, 2.7% from 18 to 24, 14.0% from 25 to 44, 30.0% from 45 to 64, and 43.0% 65 or older.
-The median age was 61 years.
-For every 100 females, there were 91.8 males.
-For every 100 females age 18 and over, there were 91.1 males.
 Rancho Mirage owes its legacy to being a retirement haven for senior citizens since the 1950s.
-The notion of building a new airport 30 minutes away (the Desert Cities Regional Airport in Coachella) from Rancho Mirage is still under debate.

-The median household income was $59,826 and the median family income was $78,384.
-Males had a median income of $50,027 versus $36,529 for females.
-The per capita income for the city was $58,603.
-About 4.4% of families and 5.9% of the population were below the poverty line, including 9.4% of those under age 18 and 3.2% of those age 65 or over.

 Economy

 The Rancho Mirage City Council has adopted a $28.8 million budget for fiscal year 2021–22.
-Sales and hotel taxes are the two biggest sources of revenue for the city, making up 51 percent of Rancho Mirage’s annual revenue.
-Transient occupancy taxes (TOT) provides 31 percent of the revenue, while sales taxes, Rancho Mirage’s second-biggest revenue source, make up nearly 20 percent of city revenue.
-About 43 percent of city expenditures are allocated to public safety, the city’s biggest annual expense.
+Sales and hotel taxes are the two biggest sources of revenue for the city, making up 51 percent of Rancho Mirage's annual revenue.
+Transient occupancy taxes (TOT) provides 31 percent of the revenue, while sales taxes, Rancho Mirage's second-biggest revenue source, make up nearly 20 percent of city revenue.
+About 43 percent of city expenditures are allocated to public safety, the city's biggest annual expense.
 Most of this expense is allocated to the Riverside County Sheriff's Department.

 The River at Rancho Mirage is an outdoor venue for entertainment, dining, and shopping.
 It is home to a variety of shops, restaurants, an amphitheater, a gallery, and a multiscreen movie theater.
 The surrounding area has been named Downtown Rancho Mirage.